Spiritdude/GCodeToolbox/README.md

 <h3>Visualization</h3>

 Best visit http://www.buildlog.net/gview/ and simply drag&drop your .gcode file to the browser-window, and it will preview the gcode.

 That's all for now,

-Rene K. Mueller
+Rene K. Mueller<br>
 2013/02/08